t1stm/ndithering-extended/readme.md

 WantedBy=default.target
 ```

-Then run `systemctl --user enable nvibrant.service` to enable it on login, add `--now` for immediate effect
+Then run `systemctl --user enable nvibrant.service` to enable it on login, add `--now` for immediate effect.

+Using `uvx` could work too per last sections, not sure of the behavior.

 <b>3.
 Window Manager</b>: Search for your WM's autostart method in the configs